-Significant events: The effects of the global viral outbreak of coronavirus disease (COVID-19) in 2020, which include significant stock market exchange volatility, various temporary business closures, event cancellations, and high levels of unemployment, may impact the Foundation's fundraising activities and future support to be provided to the University, the direct impact of which is unknown at this time.
+Significant events: The effects of the global viral outbreak of coronavirus disease (COVID-19) include significant stock market exchange volatility, various temporary business closures, event cancellations, and high levels of unemployment, may impact the Foundation's fundraising activities and future support to be provided to the University, the direct impact of which is unknown at this time.

-Subsequent events: The Foundation has evaluated all subsequent events through September 30, 2020, the date that the accompanying financial statements were available to be issued.
+Subsequent events: The Foundation has evaluated all subsequent events through September 24, 2021, the date that the accompanying financial statements were available to be issued.